itslarlee/fusmani-issue-tracker-service/README.md

 ## Project Overview

 This project provides a RESTful API for managing issues, with CRUD endpoints to create, retrieve, update, and delete issues.
 It includes a simple in-memory data storage for demonstration purposes.

-## Technologies Used

-- **Node.js** - JavaScript runtime for building scalable network applications
-- **Express** - Web application framework for handling routes and middleware
-- **TypeScript** - Typed superset of JavaScript for better code maintainability and error checking
-- **UUID** - Library to generate unique identifiers for issues
-- **Nodemon** - Utility that automatically restarts the server during development

 ## Setup Instructions